veeambestpractise/best-practices-guide/resource_planning/protecting_veeam_backup_and_replication_config.md

 Veeam Backup & Replication User Guide for further details:
 <https://helpcenter.veeam.com/docs/backup/vsphere/vbr_config.html?ver=95>

+If restoring the backup configuration to a newly provisioned server, it is highly recommended that the replacement server has the same DNS name, VBR version and patch level as the original backup server, this is especially true if using Veeam Agents for Windows or Linux.

 **Tip:** If encryption is enabled for configuration backup the passwords are also stored in the configuration backup files.